inpsyde/object-hooks-remover

 or by parameter names and types, passing an array like:

-The two styles can't be mixed, if the type declaration is used for one param must be used for all of them.
-In case any of the parameters has no type declaration, null has to be used as shown above.
-When the param type is an object, the fully qualified name must be used.
+The two styles can't be mixed, if the type declaration is used for one param it must be used for all of them.
+In case any of the parameters have no type declaration, null or "mixed" must be used.

-It is also possible to pass null as third argument (or don't pass anything, which is the same because the param defaults to null), and in that case closures to be removed will be only distinguished by the bound $this.
+It is also possible to pass null as the third argument (or don't pass anything, which is the same because the param defaults to null), and in that case, closures to be removed will be only distinguished by the bound $this.

-In the case both second and third arguments are null, which is the default, all closures added to given hook are removed (only optionally filtered by priority).
+When both the second and the third arguments are null, which is the default, all closures added to the given hook are removed (only optionally filtered by priority).

 // Somewhere in a plugin...